nabajepo/Sentinel/README.md

 Use Sentinel **only on devices that you own or administer** and always respect local laws and privacy rules.

 # Project - tree
-sentinel/
+sentinel/ <br>
-├─ README.md # Sentinel 🛡️ – Personal Session Guard (Python)
+├─ README.md # Sentinel 🛡️ – Personal Session Guard (Python) <br>
 │ # Sentinel helps you monitor who is using your own computer.
-│ # v1 focuses on detecting a non-owner session, capturing a picture, │ # logging session activity, and sending an email notification.
+│ # v1 focuses on detecting a non-owner session, capturing a picture, <
+│ # logging session activity, and sending an email notification.
 │ # Goal: Educational & defensive, not intended for spying.
 │